sanderwood/bgpt/README.md

    - `INFERENCE_WEIGHTS_PATH`: This should point to the location of your trained model weights that you intend to use for inference.
 For example, `weights-conversion` indicates the model trained for converting files from one format to another.
    - `INPUT_EXT` and `TARGET_EXT`: These parameters define the extensions of the input and target files, respectively.
 In the given configuration, the model expects input files with the `.mid` extension and will aim to convert them into files with the `.abc` extension.
-   - `MODE`: Determines the mode of inference. `convert` mode is used for converting files from one format to another, while `generate` mode is used for generating new content.
+   - `INFERNECE_MODE`: Determines the mode of inference. `convert` mode is used for converting files from one format to another, while `generate` mode is used for generating new content.
    - `NUM_SAMPLES`, `TOP_K`, `TOP_P`, and `TEMPERATURE`: These parameters control the sampling strategy for generation tasks, influencing the diversity and creativity of the output.

-2. **Performing Conversion or Generation**: Depending on the `MODE` you've set, the inference process will either convert input files to a new format or generate new content:
+2. **Performing Conversion or Generation**: Depending on the `INFERNECE_MODE` you've set, the inference process will either convert input files to a new format or generate new content:

    - **Conversion**: In `convert` mode, ensure your input files (e.g., `.mid`) are placed in a designated directory.
 The model will read these files, apply the conversion process, and output files in the target format (e.g., `.abc`) in the specified output directory.
    - **Generation**: In `generate` mode, the model will generate samples from scratch.
 The number of samples to generate is specified by `NUM_SAMPLES`.
 The generated samples will be placed in the output directory.